František Bláha

-František Bláha (26 February 1886, Poděbrady – 21 May 1945, Terezín) was a Czechoslovak soldier, general and one of the senior commanders of the Defense of the Nation.
+František Bláha (26 February 1886 – 21 May 1945) was a Czech soldier, general of the Czechoslovak Army and one of the senior commanders of the Defense of the Nation.

 Early life and education

-Bláha was born on 26 February 1886, in Poděbrady.
+Bláha was born on 26 February 1886 in Poděbrady.
 His father, František Bláha, was a butcher; his mother was named Anna, née Effenbergrová.

 He graduated from lower grammar school in Hradec Králové.
 In 1907–1908 he performed military service at the Landgran Regiment in Prague.
-On 23 November 1914, after the outbreak of the World War I, he was sent to the Russian front, only to be captured after six days.
+On 23 November 1914, after the outbreak of World War I, he was sent to the Russian front, only to be captured after six days.
 He joined the Czechoslovak legions on 6 January 1916, in Tyumen.

 After graduating from the officer school in Kyiv and given the rank of lieutenant, he worked on the recruitment committee of the 6th MS. Rifle Regiment.
-After completing a course in Iași in 1917–1918, again, he took part in battles at Marianovka and Yekaterinburg.
+After completing a course in Iași in 1917–1918, again, he took part in battles at Marianivka and Yekaterinburg.
 He returned to the newly established nation of Czechoslovakia on 1 June 1921.